- Live sessions with leading embodiment teachers

 This course is designed primarily as a process that will teach you tools you can bring into your own life straight away.
 We’ve designed it to include a rich variety of practices, exercises and ways to connect so that no two people will have the same experience on the course.

-The live sessions will take place on Thursday evenings UK time, and last for 1 hour and 45 minutes each.
-They'll act as experiential introductions to different embodiment practices.
-All sessions will be recorded and uploaded the next day so you can access them at any time, even if you can't attend them live.
+The live sessions will take place on Thursday evenings UK time, and last for 1 hour and 45 minutes.
+They’ll act as experiential introductions to different embodiment practices.
+All sessions will be recorded and uploaded the next day so you can access them at any time, even if you can’t attend them live.

 Throughout the course you’ll have the option to develop your own unique embodiment and flow practices.
 Through our course environment hosted on Mighty Networks, you’ll be able to find other participants on a similar embodiment journey to your own and connect for support, accountability and inquiry.